Zilliqa/zq2/scilla/README.md

 Starting Scilla server...
 ```

 The docker container is now ready to process scilla transactions.
 Currently the way to excercise this would be to use the js evm acceptance tests.
+Refer to that README
+for more information.